 If still intent on life in Canada, then prudent and prepared professionals or skilled-worker applicants are well advised to obtain a vasectomy as soon as possible so that Canadian government enforcement agencies and courts do not have an opportunity to use your children as leverage against you in prosecution or persecution of former husbands or single-men paternity lawsuits.
 Simply put, a man living in Canada can not survive the avalanche of multiple-layered attacks if he accidentally gets a woman pregnant and she files with the enforcement agencies.

 Think you can escape the odds and the attacks from the courts?
 Think again.
 See the next post, “12 Risks to Life in Canada” for a shocking explanation.

 Take a moment to think about it:

 As an immigrant or as a landed Canadian, are you now thinking of avoiding the risks to life in Canada?
 For those not willing to flip a coin not once (jobs) but twice (jobs x divorce = 25% success), then perhaps other countries may be more attractive places in which to live.
-See TOP 10 ALTERNATIVES TO CANADA or USA link in the column at right.
+Such as Venezuela or Chile.